wdevore/RISC-V-RV32I-MultiCycle/tools/readme.md

 Then you invoke the tool that is in *gen-instr/* folder and invoked as:
 - $go run .

+Once done, the copy-buffer has the hex machine code ready for you to paste into you ram file.

 # Basic assembler
 This tool takes the line assembler to the next step by assembling *.asm* files.
 The syntax is fairly simple and is just enough for the video series.
 It isn't meant as a replacement for a full assembler.